 Basically, there are three types of adoptions in the province of British Columbia: Domestic, Inter-country and Ministry.
 For all three, the first step is to have a home study completed.
 The home study is the process by which you become approved to adopt.

 A Domestic adoption involves adopting a low risk newborn infant within the province of British Columbia.
-Once approved, the prospective adoptive parents compile a profile containing a non-identifying copy of their home study, a Dear Birth Parent Letter and photos.
-When birth parents approach our agency to make an adoption plan, they are able to view these profiles in order to choose a family for their child.
+Once approved, the prospective adoptive parents compile a profile booklet.
+When birth parents approach our agency to make an adoption plan, they are able to view these booklets in order to choose a family for their child.
 Because birth parents are the ones who choose the adoptive family, there is no way to predict how long prospective adoptive parents might wait.

 The Adoption Centre of British Columbia works with birth parents throughout the province of Columbia.

 An Inter-Country adoption involves adopting a child from another country other than Canada.
-We facilitate adoptions from China, Haiti, Ethiopia, Bulgaria, and United States.
+We facilitate adoptions from China, Haiti, Ethiopia, Bulgaria, United States and South Africa.

 Generally speaking, once approved, the prospective adoptive parents would collect additional documents required by the child’s country of origin to include in their adoption dossier.
 The Adoption Centre of British Columbia ensures that the dossier is prepared in accordance with the country’s preferences and then forwards the dossier to the country’s adoption officials.
 From this point, we work together with the child’s country of origin to ensure that all requirements of the British Columbia Adoption Act have been satisfied throughout each stage of the adoption process.
 Each country develops their own process by which to facilitate adoptions and the process can vary in terms of requirements, process and time frames.

 A Ministry adoption involves the adoption of a child from within British Columbia (‘BC’s Waiting Children’).
-Children are generally older than 3 years of age, reside in foster homes and are legally available for adoption.
-Within BC, there are approximately 1300 children available for adoption and in need of adoptive families.
-We can assist families who wish to adopt one of BC’s Waiting Children by assisting them to complete their home study approval and also in being matched and placed with a child.
+Children are generally school age, reside in foster homes and are legally available for adoption.
+Within BC, there are approximately 1000 children available for adoption and in need of adoptive families.
+We can assist families who wish to adopt one of BC’s Waiting Children by assisting them to complete their home study approval.

 7. Can I adopt from other provinces in Canada from BC?